aacitelli/ArenaDesign/README.md

 ArenaDesign is a JavaFX program that I made mid-summer that displays a grid that users can interact with (similar to a system like Paint) to design their own laser tag arena.

+### Current State of the Project

+Currently my main project, and being actively worked on every day.

 ### What I learned

 This project was a great way to learn JavaFX, which is (through cursory research) one of the more modern ways to make GUI applications